Skip to main content

 • C’ Income: $4,000

-Any book-tax adjustments that were made as part of the 2023 tax filing process and were not reported to Finaloop are not reflected in the books.
+Any book-tax adjustments that were made as part of your previous tax filing process and were not reported to Finaloop are not reflected in the books.

-If tax positions taken during 2024 (e.g., accelerated depreciation, liability recognition, equity changes) impact the Balance Sheet ending balance as of December 31, 2024, please report them to Finaloop via email ([email protected]).
+If tax positions taken (e.g., accelerated depreciation, liability recognition, equity changes) impact the Balance Sheet ending balance, please report them to Finaloop via email ([email protected]).
 These adjustments will not be reflected in the books unless reported directly by you or your tax preparer.

 Did this answer your question?